Mortal Kombat X

-Mortal Kombat X is a 2015 fighting video game developed by NetherRealm Studios and published by Warner Bros.
-Interactive Entertainment for PlayStation 4, Windows, and Xbox One.
-It is the tenth main installment in the Mortal Kombat franchise and a sequel to 2011's Mortal Kombat., taking place 25 years later after the events of its predecessor.
-NetherRealm Studios' mobile team developed a version for iOS and Android devices.
-High Voltage Software developed the PC version of the game, with Polish studio QLOC taking over the work on it shortly after the release of Kombat Pack 1.
+Mortal Kombat X is a 2015 fighting game developed by NetherRealm Studios and published by Warner Bros.
+Interactive Entertainment for Microsoft Windows, PlayStation 4, and Xbox One.
+It is the tenth main installment in the Mortal Kombat franchise and a sequel to Mortal Kombat (2011), taking place 25 years later after the events of its predecessor.
+High Voltage Software developed the Windows version of the game, with Polish studio QLOC taking over the work on it shortly after the release of Kombat Pack 1.

 Like previous Mortal Kombat games, Mortal Kombat X's gameplay consists of two players, or one player and the CPU, fighting against each other with their selected character, using a large, varied array of character-specific attacks.
-The game contains several modes, such as a story mode, which takes place twenty-five years after the previous Mortal Kombat game, several 'Tower' modes, which feature dynamically changing challenges, numerous online modes, and the 'Krypt', a mode played in a first person perspective, where players explore the areas unlocking a variety of in-game items.
+The game contains several modes, such as a story mode, which mainly takes place twenty-five years after the previous Mortal Kombat game, several 'Tower' modes, which feature dynamically changing challenges, numerous online modes, and the 'Krypt', a mode played in a first person perspective, where players explore the areas unlocking a variety of in-game items.